 Should have won in 1988: Kline ran away with the competition.

-These days, it comes as no surprise to describe a Denzel Washington performance as towering and full of angry bravado.
+These days, it comes as no surprise to see Denzel Washington full of angry bravado.
 It’s his specialty.
-It could almost be called his calling card–worthy of the scorn I gave Nicholson and Connery when calling them out for coasting in their performances.
-But Washington, to his credit, doesn’t employ it as lazily as they sometimes do.
-And anyway, back in 1989 it was something of a jolt to see such a powerful performance–and Washington was too early in his career for anything to be called routine.
 Here, Washington plays Trip, an angry former slave who signs on with the 54th–the Union army’s only all-black unit of soldiers–to fight in the Civil War.
 Trip burns with rage and resentment.
-He’s in your face and unforgiving, but it’s all a big show to mask the deep hurts he carries inside (not to mention the hurts he carries in the form of flogging scars on his back).
+He’s in your face and unforgiving, but it’s all a big show to mask the deep hurts he carries inside (not to mention the hurts he carries in the scars on his back).
 You can sum his performance up with the powerful moment Trip defiantly refuses to break eye contact with his superior officer while getting flogged, releasing just one single tear.
 It’s a shocking, unforgettable moment.

 Should have won in 1989: Washington owned this year.

-In creating this ranking, I moved people around a lot.
-The only two performances that never moved at all were Don Ameche and Michael Caine.
-Essentially, that means that I came into this list knowing exactly who the best and worst were.
 I’m iffy on Woody Allen films, so when I saw Hannah and Her Sisters I never expected to be blown away.
 But I was.
-By the performances, I mean.
-The movie is only so-so–the constantly swelling music in the background gave me a headache after a while, for one thing; Woody Allen’s insistence on writing himself into all of his scripts is another complaint.
+By the performances, I mean–the movie is only so-so.
 As the husband of the titular Hannah, Michael Caine goes on an astonishing journey.
-He becomes totally, helplessly infatuated with Hannah’s sister Lee (yep, that makes her his sister-in-law), and desperately chases after her.
+He becomes totally, helplessly infatuated with Hannah’s sister Lee and desperately chases after her.
 Nervously.
 Awkwardly.
 Guiltily.
 Aggressively.
 Somehow charmingly.
 They begin an affair.
 Inevitably perhaps, things begin to fall apart.
-Caine somehow manages to convincingly embody all of those emotions and make it look easy.
+Caine somehow manages to make this full arc look easy.
 He makes the situation, and by association the entire plot, believable.
 It’s astonishing how good he is in this movie.
-There’s no question about it in my mind: in a surprisingly strong decade for Best Supporting Actors, Michael Caine deserves the crown.

 Should have won in 1986: Caine absolutely deserved his first win.